Codecademy/docs/content/c-sharp/concepts/arrays/terms/length/length.md

   - 'paths/computer-science'
 ---

-The **`.Length`** property returns the total number of elements in the array.
-This includes all dimensions of the array.
+The **`.Length`** property returns the total number of elements in the array, including all dimensions of the array.

 ## Syntax